Root Canals in Winnipeg

 This procedure is done to remove decayed or infected material, so to prevent the patient from experiencing pain or losing their tooth.

 Before the treatment begins, the patient’s tooth will be frozen using a local anaesthetic.
-There’s an old misconception that root canals are painful, but due to the numbing agent, you’ll hardly feel a thing!
+There’s an old misconception that a root canal is painful, but due to the numbing agent, you’ll hardly feel a thing!
 Most people report that a root canal feels similar to a standard filling.

 Root canals are an incredibly effective intervention for decayed and damaged teeth, with a success rate of over 85%.
-You may require several appointments to complete the root canal, so to allow the infection to clear up before the tooth is sealed.
+You may require several appointments to complete the root canal therapy, so to allow the infection to clear up before the tooth is sealed.

 What Can I Expect after a Root Canal?